Sunday Apr 28th, 12pm - 2:30pm

 Founded in 2002, Home Cooking New York provides intimate and hands-on cooking classes at their cooking school in downtown New York City, as well as private classes in students’ home kitchens.
 Their students range from absolute beginners to amateur home cooks who want to expand their culinary education.

-HCNY’s classes range from the basic cooking techniques (Culinary Boot Camp, Six Basic Cooking Techniques, How to Cook Fish, How to Cook Vegetables, Pork Lovers Workshop) to cuisine-focused favorites (Indian, Thai, Korean, French Bistro, Middle Eastern, Northern Italian).
+HCNY’s classes cover basic cooking techniques (Culinary Boot Camp, Six Basic Cooking Techniques, How to Cook Fish, How to Cook Vegetables, Pork Lovers Workshop) to cuisine-focused favorites (Indian, Thai, Korean, French Bistro, Middle Eastern, Northern Italian).
 Each 2 ½ hour class includes a recipe packet and has a maximum of 10 students.
 The class is centered around the preparation of a complete menu and culminates in a sit-down meal with your fellow students.

 Meet our instructors:

 Jennifer Clair is a culinary instructor and the founder of Home Cooking New York.
 Before launching the school in 2002, she honed her editorial chops as the former Food Editor at Martha Stewart Living and Recipes Editor at The Wall Street Journal.
 She graduated from the Institute of Culinary Education on a full James Beard Foundation scholarship.
 She is the author of Six Basic Cooking Techniques: Culinary Essentials for the Home Cook (https://tinyurl.com/ycthk85s), a cookbook based on the best-selling class at the school.